 A special note regarding social distancing.
-Phase four strongly recommends six-foot social distancing and the Monroe County ISD and Monroe County Community College require that we maintain the strongly recommended spacing of at least six feet apart.
+Phase five continues to recommend six-foot social distancing and the Monroe County ISD and Monroe County Community College require that we maintain the strongly recommended spacing of at least six feet apart.
 To that end the Monroe County Middle College has developed a hybrid schedule that honors keeping at least six feet between individuals.
 We believe it allows for the best possible outcome related to learning and safety.
 Students need to be diligent in honoring this requirement.

-A special note regarding the "Strongly Recommended" items.
-There are hundreds of actions listed as strongly recommended.
+A special note regarding the "Strongly Recommended" or "Recommended" items.
+There are hundreds of actions listed as strongly recommended or recommended.
 It is the intent of MCMC to honor these items, if possible.
 For example, directional traffic in the office and hallways and many more.
-Please visit the entire roadmap for a complete list of the strongly recommended items.
+Please visit the entire roadmap for a complete list of the strongly recommended and recommended items.